-I think part of my heart lives permanently in Rome since I visited before (check out my Rome Guide Travel Advice).
-I found Rome to be an incredibly friendly city.
+I think part of my heart lives permanently in Rome since I visited before.
+I found Rome to be an incredibly friendly city and it’s undoubtedly one of the best cities in Italy.
 Everyone I spoke to was wonderfully helpful and friendly, from hotel staff to waiting staff in every eatery I popped into.
 Rome is the third most visited city in Europe, so they are geared up for you.
 That is probably why Rome is the best solo city break in Europe for many people.

 The Eternal City (and oh boy did the Romans get that right) will leave a mark on your heart.
 There’s something incredibly wonderful about standing alone in the city centre knowing that you are completely surrounded by colossal ancient remains and monuments.
 You’re in history here.
 Imagine yourself as a gladiator in the Colosseum or as a chariot-driver in the Circus Maximus.
 Or have a pensive moment in St Peter’s Basilica and at the Trevi Fountain.

 If there’s even just the tiniest part of you that is a foodie, you’ll love Rome too.
 Of course, there’s Italian fare galore here with a decadent fill of pizza and pasta.
 In my experience, the lively atmosphere is also perfect for the solo traveller as you’ll feel welcome and part of everything that’s going on.